viperleed/viperleed/doc/content/basics/tensor_leed.rst

 In principle, this calculation only yields the scattering amplitudes :math:`A_{out}^{ref}` (and intensities) for the requested reference structure.
-However, as shown by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986`, using a first-order pertubation theory approach, it is possible to obtain accurate diffraction amplitudes for small deviations from this refercence structure.
+However, as shown by Rous and Pendry :cite:p:`rousTensorLEEDTechnique1986`, using a first-order perturbation theory approach, it is possible to obtain accurate diffraction amplitudes for small deviations from this reference structure.
 These deviations may be geometrical (altered atom positions), changes to the vibrational amplitude or chemical substitutions.

 Each atom :math:`i` is assigned an atomic :math:`t`-matrix, :math:`t_i` based on phaseshifts and positions within the unit cell.
-The perturbed structure is consequently characterized by altered atomic :math:`t`-matricies :math:`\tilde{t_i} = t_i + \delta \tilde{t_i}`.
+The perturbed structure is consequently characterized by altered atomic :math:`t`-matrices :math:`\tilde{t_i} = t_i + \delta \tilde{t_i}`.

-In this case, the diffraction amplitudes for a perturbed structure can be written as the refercence amplitudes plus a sum of delta-amplitudes for the altered atoms (index :math:`i`):
+In this case, the diffraction amplitudes for a perturbed structure can be written as the reference amplitudes plus a sum of delta-amplitudes for the altered atoms (index :math:`i`):

 .. math::